Making money while you travel isn’t as difficult as you might think.

 3. Freelance your current skills

-If you have a few hours here and there that you can use to do some work online, then why not freelance your current skills.
+If you have a few hours here and there that you can use to do some work online, why not freelance your skills to make money?

 So how do you find freelance work?
-You can try a website like Freelancer.com to search and apply for freelance jobs, or do a shout out to everyone you know.
+You can try these places to search and apply for freelance jobs, or do a shout out to everyone you know.

 I often do stationery designs for my friends and family, and my husband occasionally does freelance web development for people he used to know at work.
 There’s always someone who needs something done, you just need to let everyone know that you’re available for hire.